Mr-Kisaka/Vibe-coding-my-way-to-meta-cognitive-AGI/README.md

 ## Claims
 1. A method for autonomous affect-modulated generation in a neural language system comprising:
-(a) detecting inactivity; (b) injecting one or more concept activation vectors into hidden layers of a base model during forward passes; (c) producing multi-part internal outputs via a plurality of specialized generative models; (d) embedding and concatenating said outputs into fixed-size vectors; (e) encoding said vectors with a variational autoencoder whose encoder is biased by a proto-shape derived from model narratives and/or parameters; (f) storing latents with metadata; (g) retrieving memories by latent similarity to influence subsequent autonomous activity; wherein unlabeled clustering over the latents yields separation between autonomously generated and externally prompted experiences.
+(a) detecting inactivity; (b) injecting one or more concept activation vectors into hidden layers of a base model during forward passes; (c) producing multi-part internal outputs via a plurality of specialized generative models; (d) embedding and concatenating said outputs into fixed-size vectors; (e) encoding said vectors with a variational autoencoder whose encoder is biased by a proto-shape derived from model narratives and/or parameters; (f) storing latents with metadata; (g) retrieving memories by latent similarity to influence subsequent autonomous activity; wherein unlabeled clustering over the latents yields separation between autonomously generated and externally prompted experiences; (h) encoding lived experiences into a neural module and ensuring the traversal of learned self-shape geometry.

 2. The method of claim 1, wherein the concept activation vectors are derived from gradient-outer-product eigenvectors computed from dataset-conditioned activations.